DLMPST – Technology Commission

 - Similarities and differences between engineering, medicine and any other the branches of the practical sciences (criteria; object-based learning; model-based reasoning)

-Contributors to the symposium are encouraged to submit a 500 word abstract (including the references) before December 15, 2018 to email@example.com.
+Contributors to the symposium are encouraged to submit a 500 word abstract (including the references) before January 9th, 2019 to easychair.org/conferences/.

 Accepted contributed papers will be allocated in total 30 minutes (Q&A included).